maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 ### Choosing The Right `for` Statement

 - **Most of the time, *`for-range`* is used**
-  - Best to use with strings
+  - Best to use with strings: *Loop over runes/chars instead of bytes*
   - Also works well with slices, maps, and channels
   - Favor when working with built-in compound types
   - Avoids great deal of boilerplate codes with the other `for` styles